scottbw/analytics-udd/udd/student_on_a_module_instance.md

 Decimal

 ### Notes
 Can contain any decimal value, for example "59", "162.87", and so on; this value may or may not be a percentage.
-ASSESS_ACTUAL_MARK contains a representation of RAW_ACTUAL_MARK explicitly as a percentage.
+MOD_ACTUAL_MARK contains a representation of MOD_RAW_ACTUAL_MARK explicitly as a percentage.

-## RAW_AGREED_MARK
+## MOD_RAW_AGREED_MARK
 ### Description
 The mark scored by the student after any moderation or confirmation processes, or the only recorded mark if there are no moderation or confirmation processes.